Regularities in Forex Trading - Part 1

 Probably, all newbies who step into Forex trading for the first time dream of making good money.
 But the problem is that they start their journey searching not for profitable regularities, but for a guru who will teach them how to trade.

 In the end, it all comes down to this: all beginners are trying to make money using someone else's brains without putting in their effort.

-Usually they dream of an expert advisor (robot) who will earn a lot of money for them, while they plan how to quickly go somewhere and spend this money.
+Usually, they dream of an expert advisor who will earn a lot of money for them while planning how to go somewhere and spend this money quickly.
 However, many of us have been on the same path.
-Of course, some have managed to get away from this "stereotype", but the rest are still in a search of the "Holy Grail".
+Of course, some have managed to get away from this "stereotype," but the rest are still in search of the "Holy Grail."

-So, what’s this all about?
-It’s like the old proverbs – “no pain, no gain”.
-If you don’t put enough effort into finding statistical Forex regularities, you’re hardly going to become a profitable trader.
+So, what's this all about?
+It's like the old sayings – "no pain, no gain."
+If you don't put enough effort into finding statistical Forex regularities, you're hardly going to become a profitable trader.

 We all know that a trader should have a trading strategy, but no one says what it should consist of.
 Usually, everyone picks out several different signals, gathers them into a single strategy and starts testing those in practice.
 However, a mistake has already been made at this stage, and it, as a rule, nullifies the effectiveness of the strategy.